 We are self-insured for various levels of employee health insurance coverage, workers' compensation and third party product liability claims alleging occupational disease.
 We purchase insurance coverage for claim amounts which exceed our self-insured retentions.
 Depending on the type of insurance, these self-insured retentions range from \$0.1 million to \$0.5 million per occurrence.
 Our insurance reserves are accrued based on estimates of the ultimate cost of claims expected to occur during the covered period.
 The current portion of our self-insurance reserves is included in accrued liabilities and the non-current portion is included in other long-term obligations in our Balance Sheets.
-For both December 31, 2015 and 2014, our self-insurance reserves totaled \$5.7 million, and \$1.8 million was classified as current.
+For December 31, 2016 and 2015, our self-insurance reserves totaled \$5.3 million and \$5.7 million, respectively, and \$1.3 million and \$1.8 million was classified as current, respectively.